Things you should know before you go: Tips for Northeast India Travel

-North East India is separated both geographically and culturally from the rest of India and is bordered by Bhutan, China (Tibet), Bangladesh, and Myanmar.
+Northeast India travel is so hot right now but you’ll want to get there before everyone else hears about it!
+Northeast India is separated both geographically and culturally from the rest of India and is bordered by Bhutan, China (Tibet), Bangladesh, and Myanmar.
 The North East consists of 7 sister states – Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura all with different cultures, tribes, languages, food and scenery that are just heaven for intrepid explorers!
 Sikkim, a beautiful mountain state above West Bengal, is slightly separated from the rest but still part of a North East India adventure.

-The North East has it all – from unspoilt nature, stunning scenery, waterfalls, mountains, colourful Tibetan monasteries, unique tribal people, rare wildlife, beautiful traditional handcrafts and vibrant festivals.
+Northeast India travel has it all – from unspoilt nature, stunning scenery, waterfalls, mountains, colourful Tibetan monasteries, unique tribal people, rare wildlife, beautiful traditional handcrafts and vibrant festivals.
 Now is the time to visit as the North East is just opening up to tourism, yet still blissfully untouched and touristy so, for the moment at least, you can pretty much have this unexplored paradise known as ‘the last Shangri- la’ to yourself.
 If you still need more convincing read – Why you should add North East India to your bucket list.

 However, as North East India is a very off the beaten track destination traveling here can be challenging so here are some of my tips and things you should know about traveling in North East India.